gilmore-lab/protocols/MRI_experimental_procedure.md

   - A notepad document (New Text Document)
 - Test the Grips
   - Ensure the Text Document screen is active
-  - Test the trigger grip in notepad
+  - Test the trigger grip in notepad (see table below)
+  - Close the Text Document

 Finger | Output
 ------ | ------